Health insurance in the United States: Vision care insurance

 Vision care insurance provides coverage for routine eye care and is typically written to complement other medical benefits.
 Vision benefits are designed to encourage routine eye examinations and ensure that appropriate treatment is provided.

 Specified disease

 Specified disease provides benefits for one or more specifically identified conditions.
 Benefits can be used to fill gaps in a primary medical plan, such as co-payments and deductibles, or to assist with additional expenses such as transportation and child care costs.

 Accidental death and dismemberment insurance

-AD&D insurance is offered by group insurers and provides benefits in the event of accidental death.
+Accidental death and dismemberment (AD&D) insurance is offered by group insurers and provides benefits in the event of accidental death.
 It also provides benefits for certain specified types of bodily injuries (e.g., loss of a limb or loss of sight) when they are the direct result of an accident.